-(a) TITLE.
+- (a) TITLE.
 These rules may be known and cited as the Superior Court Rules Governing Parentage and Support Proceedings or as "Super.
 Ct.
-P&S R. \\."

-(b) SCOPE.
-These rules govern the procedure in all actions and proceedings in the Parentage and Support Branch of the Family Court of the Superior Court of the District of Columbia.

-(c) PURPOSE.
-These rules should be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every action and proceeding.

-(d) APPLICABILITY OF DOMESTIC RELATIONS RULES.
-Except when inconsistent with these rules, the following Superior Court Rules Governing Domestic Relations Proceedings are deemed applicable to proceedings in the Parentage and Support Branch:

-5, 5.1, 5.2, 5-III, 6, 7, 8, 9, 11, 12, 13,15, 17 18, 19, 24, 25, 26-37, 41, 42, 43, 44, 45, 46, 50, 52, 53, 54, 54-II, 55, 56, 57, 58, 59, 60, 61, 62, 62.1, 62-I to -III, 63, 63-I, 64, 65, 66, 67, 68, 69, 69-I and -II, 70, 71, 72, 77, 79, 84, 86, 101, 201, 401, 404, and 406.
+P&S R. ." - (b) SCOPE.
+These rules govern the procedure in all actions and proceedings in the Parentage and Support Branch of the Family Court of the Superior Court of the District of Columbia. - (c) PURPOSE.
+These rules should be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every action and proceeding. - (d) APPLICABILITY OF DOMESTIC RELATIONS RULES.
+Except when inconsistent with these rules, the following Superior Court Rules Governing Domestic Relations Proceedings are deemed applicable to proceedings in the Parentage and Support Branch: - 5, 5-III, 5.1, 5.2, 6, 7, 8, 9, 11, 12, 13,15, 17 18, 19, 24, 25, 26-37, 41, 42, 43, 44, 45, 46, 50, 52, 53, 54, 54-II, 55, 56, 57, 58, 59, 60, 61, 62, 62-I, 62-II, 62-III, 62.1, 63, 63-I, 64, 65, 66, 67, 68, 69, 69-I, 69-II, 70, 71, 77, 79, 84, 86, 101, 201, 401, 404, and 406.

-These parentage and support rules closely model the domestic relations rules.
-Therefore, these rules are often similar or identical in parts to the corresponding domestic relations rules.
-Section (d) lists the domestic relations rules that are deemed applicable in parentage and support cases.
+The parentage and support rules closely align with the domestic relations rules.
+In fact, some provisions in the parentage and support rules are similar or identical to the corresponding domestic relations provisions.
+If an entire domestic relations rule was deemed applicable to parentage and support proceedings, the domestic relations rule was listed in section (d).
 The intent is that the parentage and support rules are consistent with the domestic relations rules that are deemed applicable to proceedings in the Parentage and Support Branch, but if any inconsistency emerges, the parentage and support rule controls.

 Rule 2.
-Definitions; Unsworn Declarations
+Definitions: Unsworn Declarations

-(a) DEFINITIONS.
-The following definitions apply to these rules:

-(1) Affidavit.
-A written declaration or statement of facts confirmed by the oath of the party making it.

-(2) Clerk.
-Clerk of the Parentage and Support Branch of the Family Court.

-(3) Minor.
-Any person under the age of 18 except:

-(A) in cases involving the right to child support, any person under the age of 21; or (B) in cases where a child support order has been in issued in another jurisdiction, any person designated as a minor under the laws of that jurisdiction.

-(4) "Reciprocal" or "Interstate" Support.
-Support based on an order issued or initiated in another state or jurisdiction other than the District of Columbia.

-(5) IV-D Agency.
-The Child Support Services Division of the Office of Attorney General for the District of Columbia or successor organizational unit.

-(b) UNSWORN DECLARATIONS.

-(1) When Allowed.
-Unless otherwise provided by law, whenever any matter is required or permitted by these rules to be supported by the sworn written declaration, verification, certificate, statement, oath, or affidavit of a person, the matter may, with the same force and effect, be supported by the unsworn declaration, certificate, verification, or statement, in writing of such person which is subscribed as true under penalty of perjury, and dated, in substantially the following form, which must appear directly above the person's signature:

-(A) If executed inside the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, and any territory or insular possession subject to the jurisdiction of the United States:
+- (a) DEFINITIONS.
+The following definitions apply to these rules: - (1) Affidavit.
+A written declaration or statement of facts confirmed by the oath of the party making it. - (2) Clerk.
+Clerk of the Parentage and Support Branch of the Family Court. - (3) Minor.
+Any person under the age of 18 except: - (A) in cases involving the right to child support, any person under the age of 21; or - (B) in cases where a child support order has been in issued in another jurisdiction, any person designated as a minor under the laws of that jurisdiction. - (4) "Reciprocal" or "Interstate" Support.
+Support based on an order issued or initiated in another state or jurisdiction other than the District of Columbia. - (5) IV-D Agency.
+The Child Support Services Division of the Office of Attorney General for the District of Columbia or successor organizational unit. (b) UNSWORN DECLARATIONS. - (1) When Allowed.
+Unless otherwise provided by law, whenever any matter is required or permitted by these rules to be supported by the sworn written declaration, verification, certificate, statement, oath, or affidavit of a person, the matter may, with the same force and effect, be supported by the unsworn declaration, certificate, verification, or statement, in writing of such person which is subscribed as true under penalty of perjury, and dated, in substantially the following form, which must appear directly above the person's signature: - (A) If executed inside the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, and any territory or insular possession subject to the jurisdiction of the United States: